-Georgina Melville, who was born in Barbados and holds also British passport, is a member of Staatstheater Cottbus.
-Her operatic repertoire includes Asteria in Handel‘s Tamerlano, Flaminia in Haydn‘s Il mondo della luna, La Fée in Massenet‘s Cendrillon, the Mozart roles Mme Silberklang in Der Schauspieldirektor, Blonde in Die Entführung aus dem Serail and Barbarina in Le nozze di Figaro, Héloïse in Offenbach‘s Barbe-bleue, Princesse Nicolette in Prokofiev‘s L’amour des trois oranges and La Princesse, Le Feu and Le Rossignol in Ravel‘s L’enfant et les sortilèges.
-In 2019, she made her debut at Semperoper Dresden in Korngold’s Die tote Stadt under the baton of Dmitri Jurowski.
+During the 2019/20 season, Georgina Melville appeared at Komische Oper Berlin, where she performed Iris in Handel‘s Semele and created the role of Jim Knopf in the world premiere of Kats-Chernin‘s Jim Knopf und Lukas der Lokomotivführer, which she will repeat in 2022.
+Born in Barbados and holder of a British passport, the coloratura soprano was a member of Staatstheater Cottbus during the 2020/21 season.
+Her operatic repertoire includes Asteria in Handel‘s Tamerlano, Flaminia in Haydn‘s Il mondo della luna, La Fée in Massenet‘s Cendrillon, the Mozart roles of Mme Silberklang in Der Schauspieldirektor, Blonde in Die Entführung aus dem Serail and Barbarina in Le nozze di Figaro, Héloïse in Offenbach‘s Barbe-bleue, Princesse Nicolette in Prokofiev‘s L’Amour des trois oranges and La Princesse, Le Feu and Le Rossignol in Ravel‘s L’Enfant et les sortilèges.

-As a concert soloist, the coloratura soprano has performed Bach’s St. John’s Passion, Barber’s Four Songs, Delibes‘ Les filles de Cadix, Fauré‘s Requiem, Graun’s Weihnachtsoratorium, Handel’s Messiah, Haydn’s The Battle of the Nile, Mozart’s Exsultate, jubilate and Laudate Dominum, Orff’s Carmina Burana, Rimsky-Korsakov’s The Rose and the Nightingale, Strauß’ Frühlingsstimmen-Walzer, Wagenseil’s La redenzione and Zemlinsky’s Walzer-Gesänge.
-During the 2020/2021 season, she was to have made her debuts with Sinfonieorchester Basel and Mozarteumorchester Salzburg – both canceled due to Covid-19.
+As a concert soloist, Georgina Melville has performed Bach’s St John Passion, Barber’s Four Songs, Delibes‘ Les Filles de Cadix, Fauré‘s Requiem, Graun’s Weihnachtsoratorium, Handel’s Messiah, Haydn’s The Battle of the Nile, Mozart’s Exsultate, jubilate and Laudate Dominum, Orff’s Carmina Burana, Rimsky-Korskov’s The Rose and the Nightingale, Strauß’ Frühlingsstimmen-Walzer and Zimmlinsky’s Walzer-Gesänge.
+During the 2020/2021 season, she was to have made her debuts with Sinfonieorchester Basel and Mozarteumorchester Salzburg – both cancelled due to Covid-19.